Stado1/projectP-DM/README.md

 2. Find a way to adjust the speed of the drone.

-3. Create visualisation in the environment of where each waypoint is.
+3. Create visualisation in the environment of where each waypoint is. - done, Stado

 4. Find a way to randomly generate locations for obstacles and then load those abstacles into the environment and into the route planner.